Alexis Arquette: Career

-Personal life and death
+Personal life

 In 2004, Arquette expressed an interest in undergoing gender-transitioning medical treatment.
-She decided against undergoing hormone therapy, and kept her choice of whether she underwent gender-affirming surgery private from the media by the time she completed her transition in 2006.
+She decided against undergoing hormone therapy and kept her choice of whether she underwent gender-affirming surgery private from the media by the time she completed her transition in 2006.
 Her experience was documented in the film Alexis Arquette: She's My Brother, which debuted at the 2007 Tribeca Film Festival.
 Arquette was a vocal supporter of other transgender people, including Chaz Bono, who transitioned shortly after Arquette.

 Arquette contracted HIV in 1987.
 In later life, Arquette suffered from ill health as a result of being HIV-positive.
 Amid these increasing complications, Alexis began presenting again as a man in 2013.
-Brother David Arquette said that Alexis was "gender suspicious", and alternately felt like a man or a woman at different times.
+Brother David Arquette said that Alexis was "gender suspicious" and alternately felt like a man or a woman at different times.

+Death

-Arquette was placed in a medically induced coma and died on September 11, 2016, surrounded by close family, at the age of 47.
+Arquette was placed in a medically-induced coma and died on September 11, 2016, at 12:32 AM.
+(00:32), surrounded by close family, at the age of 47.
 Arquette was serenaded with David Bowie's "Starman".
 The official cause of death was cardiac arrest caused by myocarditis stemming from HIV.